“College is a match to be made, not a prize to be won.”

 —Frank Sachs, Former President

 National Association of College

-Extensive college visits allows Valerie to bring firsthand knowledge about program strength, financial aid and campus life.
+Extensive college visits allow Valerie to bring firsthand knowledge about program strength, financial aid, and campus life.
 By targeting strong matches, she helps students enhance their prospects for admission and scholarships, and saves them the time, expense and the disappointment of applying to too many colleges or to those that are a poor fit.

 While parental input is vital, the more actively a student is engaged, the more fulfilling their college experience will be.
 College planning is not only about gaining acceptance.
 It can be a time for young adults to reflect upon their priorities, develop the confidence to write and speak in their own voices and ultimately make wise choices.
 Allowing students to take ownership of the process will help smooth their transition from high school to college.
 The skills they learn will carry over to other facets of their lives.